 In the Web of History: Gonzaga College and the Lincoln Assassination, 135 pages with scores of pictures and reproduced documents, is being published by Vellum Press.
-It can be purchased for $20, all tax deductible, by using the credit card form below.
+It can be purchased for $20, all tax deductible.
 All proceeds will go to Gonzaga College High School.

 Warren previously co-edited Echo Ever Proudly: Gonzaga College High School in the Press 1821-1899, now also available with a tax deductible contribution of $20.

-You can also order by check.
-Make it out to "Gonzaga College High School" and mail it to:
+To order by check, make it payable to "Gonzaga College High School" and mail it to:

 2115 Ward Ct.
 NW